 Employees' perception on ethical issues in the hotel industry is as important as the employees themselves working in the industry.
 It is believed that ethical perceptions of individuals are sensitive to the kind of ethical issues they face (Conroy and Emerson, 2004; Lam and Shi, 2008).
 Employees' perception is likely to have influence on their service delivery and what they consider as ethical and unethical.
 The Ferrell and Gresham (1985) and Hunt-Vitell (1986) framework adapted for the study highlight on the perceived ethical dilemma as being influenced by respondents social and cultural environment.
 The social and cultural environment of respondents encompass their socio-demographic backgrounds that are likely to affect ethical perceptions in the hotel industry.
 These perceptions are what employees hold high and apply them at workplaces.
-Employees' behaviour because they could determine how employees perceive problems and make decisions (Stevens, 1999).
+Employees value and share these perceptions and as a result they are critical to employees' behaviour because they could determine how employees perceive problems and make decisions (Stevens, 1999).